 I am going to catch the Hop On Hop Off bus at Stop #6.
 Stop #6 is in front of the Sheraton Hotel on Canal Street.
 I got off the trolley around a block away from the bus stop.
 I enjoy walking down Canal Street and noting the streets change names as they cross Canal Street.
 I spent about 15 minutes people watching.
 The buses come every 30 minutes.
 I got on the bus and off we went on my New Orleans Hop On Hop Off Bus Tour.

 It was late afternoon and I had about two hours before the bus stopped running.
 I had worked all day so I was just happy to sit on the bus and take the complete bus tour through New Orleans.
 Despite the rain, I decided to sit upstairs on the bus and enjoy some fresh air.
+It’s best to be careful so it doesn’t ruin your vacation.
 This was my first trip to New Orleans and I want to see the sights.
 Hop On Hop Off provides a free rain poncho with your ticket.
 I was wearing my rain jacket but the poncho came in hand as something to sit on to keep my bum dry.
+With weather like rain if the driver doesn’t handle the vehicle correctly, it could cause an accident, lucky for me they knew what they were doing, however, sometimes you’re not so lucky, if you ever find yourself in a bus accident, you might be interested in check out someone like these California Car Accident Attorneys or a law firm that are closer to you to help with your case.
+Click site to find the best one.

 We drive down Canal Street towards, the guide goes into the history of New Orleans and points out some of the historic building.
 New Orleans was the home of some of the greatest innovations in building skyscrapers.
 Due to the soft marshy ground, the height of the buildings were greatly limited.
 The original skyscrapers had pilings that are 500 feet deep.
 They had to be that deep to hit bed rock and to keep the building from sinking.
 The double tube system techniques was used in New Orleans to help build the skyscrapers.